-ATLANTA — State labor officials say metro Atlanta's unemployment rate has increased to 7.3 percent.
+ATLANTA — State labor officials say metro Atlanta's unemployment rate has risen to 8 percent.

-The May jobless rate was released early Thursday by the Georgia Department of Labor.
+The new rate for July -- up from 7.5. percent in June -- was announced early Thursday by the Georgia Department of Labor.